Updated: Apr 15

-Coding for performance helps developers avoid the common anti-patterns and improves the software quality.
+Coding for performance helps developers avoid the common antipatterns and improves the software quality.
 When your testing team executes the test cases, they can’t actually predict how your application will behave when it hits the real production volumes.
-Running load and performance testing will allow you to simulate thousands of concurrent users on your new application and verify that performance extends to the boundaries as required.
+Running load and performance testing allows you to simulate thousands of concurrent users on your new application and verify that performance extends to the boundaries as required.

 Monitoring for performance